sddiaz/sddiaz/README.md

 * At my [current job](https://www.wichita.edu/industry_and_defense/NIAR/Laboratories/robotics.php) I've utilized C# / .NET and contributed to numerous web and desktop applications, with experience on both ends of the stack. 🧬

-* My desire to create personal projects and build up my portfolio began around September.
+* My desire to create personal projects and build up my portfolio began around 9/22.
 As of now, I have a handful of smaller projects all available on my github!
 I have hopes to build a few large ones this year.

 ## What tools do I use?